 Selection: The Selection Committee chooses the recipient of the prize among the eligible nominees.

-Paolo Ghirardato, Deputy Director for Economics and Statistics, coordinates the nomination process and the selection procedure.
+Paolo Ghirardato, CCA Dean, coordinates the nomination process and the selection procedure.

 - 2017: Alessandra Voena